fmilburn3/CardReader_RFID_RC522/README.md

 # CardReader_RFID_RC522
 Library and example for TI MSP430 LaunchPads and Energia that reads a card number using a RC522 MIFARE module, takes action depending on the card number, and prints it to the serial monitor.

-Tested with Energia V16 with the following LaunchPads:
+Tested with Energia V16 on the following LaunchPads:

           MSP-EXP430G2 LaunchPad
           MSP-EXP430F5529 LaunchPad